mahdimonir/BlogSphere/READEME.md

      use blogsphere
      db.users.updateOne({ email: "your-email@example.com" }, { $set: { role: "admin" } });
      ```
-   - Log in as the admin user to access user management and content moderation features in the dashboard.
+   - Log in as the admin user to access user, post, and comment suspension features in the dashboard.

 3. **Verify Error Handling**:

-   - The application includes global error handling to prevent issues like "script error."
-Test by:
+   - Test invalid inputs:
-     - Entering invalid credentials during login/register.
+     - Enter incorrect credentials during login/register.
+     - Submit empty or invalid post titles.
-     - Trying to access protected routes (e.g., `/create`) without logging in.
+     - Try accessing protected routes (e.g., `/create`) without logging in.
-     - Submitting invalid data (e.g., empty post title).
+   - Check the browser console and network tab for errors.

+4. **Test Swagger UI**:
+   - Visit `http://localhost:5000/api-docs` to ensure API endpoints are documented correctly.
+   - Test endpoints like `/auth/signup`, `/posts`, or `/comments` using the Swagger interface.

 ### 5. Deployment

-#### Backend Deployment (Heroku/Render)
+#### Backend Deployment (Vercel)

 1. **Push Backend to Git**:
    Ensure the `backend/` directory is a Git repository: